bertilmuth/requirementsascode/README.md

 * Perform impact analysis of changes: how does a change to a requirement affect the software components?
 * Always up-to-date traceability from requirements to code (inside the code)
 * Clear separation between requirements and realization, making technological changes easier
+* Clear separation between user interface and backend, making it easier to test the application without user interface, and vary or change the user interface.

 In the future it will also be possible to generate always up-to-date documentation from the code that documents how the application really works.